timxx/qgitc/README.md

   - Optional for Windows if you want record the conflict log easily
 - pywpsrpc
   - Optional for Linux if you want record the conflict log easily
+- openpyxl
+  - Optional if no pywin32/ pywpsrpc is available

 ## Build & Run